-- The athlete will attempt five shots at the target, scoring points according to where the ball comes to rest. - o Athletes will score one point for making a stroke at and striking the ball.
-(A swing and a miss count as one attempt and the athlete receives a score of zero for that shot). - Two points are scored for a ball that comes to rest between the 30 meter and 60 meter lines within the 35-meter wide boundary lines. - Three points are scored for a ball that comes to rest between the 60 meter and 90 meter lines within the 35-meter wide boundary lines. - o Four points are scored for a ball that comes to rest beyond the 90 meters line within the 35-meters wide boundary lines. - The athlete's score for the Iron Shot shall be the sum total of the five attempts.
+- The athlete will attempt five shots at the target, scoring points according to where the ball comes to rest. - o Athletes will score one point for attempting a stroke at and striking the ball, but not within the boundary markers or designated distance.
+(A swing and a miss count as one attempt and the athlete receives a score of zero for that shot). - o Two points are scored for a ball that comes to rest between the 30-meter and 60-meter lines within the 35-meter wide boundary lines. - Three points are scored for a ball that comes to rest between the 60-meter and 90-meter lines within the 35-meter wide boundary lines. - o Four points are scored for a ball that comes to rest beyond the 90 meters line within the 35-meters wide boundary lines. - The athlete's score for the Iron Shot shall be the sum total of the five attempts.
 (Maximum of 20 points)

-Layout:
+• Layout:

-o The athlete is instructed to hit the ball from the teeing area toward a designated flag in the hitting area, trying to keep the ball within the boundary markers and achieving a distance of more than 90 meters.
+The athlete is instructed to hit the ball from the teeing area toward a designated flag in the hitting area, trying to keep the ball within the boundary markers and achieving a distance of more than 90 meters.